-If the pH decline is too fast and the ultimate level is reached while the temperature is still high, heat-shortening will result.
-This does not make the meat as tough as cold-shortening but has undesirable effects including:
+If the pH decline is too fast and the ultimate pH is reached while the temperature is above 35°C, heat toughening will result.
+This does not make the meat as tough as coldshortening but has undesirable effects including:

 - An increase in toughness - Pale and sometimes watery meat (known in industry as Pale Soft Exudative - PSE - meat) - 'Two-toning' in some cuts leading to unattractive retail appearance - The prevention of ageing (the enzymes that enable meat to become more tender with age are denatured and will no longer work) - Reduced water-holding capacity.